For Better or For Worse by Lynn Johnston for March 22, 2011

 5. Missing large

-longandgreen about 13 years ago
+longandgreen over 13 years ago

 I disagree, I had nice things and 2 sons… I never put anything up.
 They learned there was things it was ok to touch and ones that were not.
 Never had a problem taking them to a store either because they knew not to touch the things on the shelves.
 And yes I did end up with the first one breaking something, but not because he touched it.